swift-nav/libsbp/HOWTO.md

 # Distributing Python

-Python distribution requires compilation for the JIT accelerated `sbp.jit` package.
+Python package distribution requires compilation for the JIT accelerated `sbp.jit` package.
 This package uses the Python `numba` library, which supports AOT compilation of a native Python extension.
 The distributions for each platform can be created by running the `make dist-python` target on each platform (Windows, Mac OS X, Linux x86/ARM through docker).

 For example, running this:
 ```